ethandaviessmith/no-diving-allowed/game.md

 # todo list
 ## higher priority
-stop swimmers from diving in shallow end
-  -
-swimmers get injured (drown from low energy while swimming, run puddle) life saver to pull swimmers out of water use first aid on swimmers
+/ stop swimmers from diving in shallow end (whistle to prevent dive) swimmers get injured (drown from low energy while swimming, run puddle) life saver to pull swimmers out of water use first aid on swimmers